 \section{Resonant Frequency Extractions}

 The values used in Kalman filtering are shown in Table.~\ref{tab:violin-sidebyside}.
-The resonant frequencies for the 3 violin modes are taken from the PTEP \cite{10.1093/ptep/ptac093}, the other parameters ($Q_i$ values and $G_i$ values) used in the Lorentzian profile results from a fit.
+The resonant frequencies for the three violin modes are taken from the PTEP \cite{10.1093/ptep/ptac093}, other parameters ($Q_i$ values and $G_i$ values) used in the Lorentzian profile result from a fit.
 The ${\rm FWHM}_i$ are also shown.